offspot/container-images/captive-portal/README.md

 - for a container to talk to the firewall, it requires the `NET_ADMIN` capability.
 - `NET_ADMIN` allows accessing the firewall but container's network stack (and firewall) is still isolated.
 - container must be ran in `host` `network_mode` for access the host's firewall kernel space.
 - `host` mode is not compatible with other networks.
-In `hsot` mode, container is solely in this network (the one of the host).
+In `host` mode, container is solely in this network (the one of the host).
 - container in `host` mode cannot be reached by other containers using in-docker communication such as aliases.
 - it is thus not possible for a reverse-proxy on port `:80` to reverse proxy the portal as it cannot communicate with it.
 - `host` mode is not compatible with `ports` definition as those are implemented as NAT forwards between host and containers.
 - All exposed ports of an `host` mode container are directly exposed on the host.
 An `host` container binding to a port already mapped by another container will conflict.
 Which ever bound to it first will use it.
 - Only in `host` mode will the client requests hold their actual IP addresses.
 Otherwise, it will be the docker interface IP beacause of the NAT/masquerade (unless you use an host-level reverse proxy setting `X-Forwarded-For`).
 - `host` mode is only available on Linux host.
 Not on macOS nor Windows.
-- a custom self-signed certificate is created in entrypoint because Caddy doesnt auto-generate certificates for endpoints without a host (our `:2443` one)
+- a custom self-signed certificate is created in entrypoint because it is accessed without a valid host (`:2443`)
 - HTTPs request to the portal using an IP (ie. without a `Host` header: `https://192.168.2.1`) fails for some reason.
 It's not a warning issue.
 - DNS server must be working and configured on clients (via DHCP) for clients to query the server, otherwise request fail without ever hitting the server.

 Offline and Online work differently.
 A connection-status file is used to toggle between modes.
-Should the hotspot be connected to the Internet, `ALWAYS_ONLINE` environ saves the connectivity checks.

 ## when online